dougnoel/sentinel.example/README.md

 mvn test
 ```

-If chrome pops up and the tests run successfully, you are ready to move to Section 1.2.
+If Google Chrome pops up and the tests run successfully, you are ready to move to Section 1.2.

 If you have issues with installation, refer to [MAC-INSTALL.md](MAC-INSTALL.md) for manual installation instructions.